anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of the Registrar {#discovery_uc2_reg}

-While the Registrar-Agent requires the IP address of the domain registrar to initiate a TLS session, a separate discovery of the registrar is likely not needed and a configuration of the domain registrar IP address or hostname is assumed.
+While the Registrar-Agent requires an IP address of a domain registrar to initiate a TLS session, a separate discovery of the registrar is likely not needed and a configuration of the domain registrar IP address or hostname is assumed.
 Registrar-Agent and registrar are domain components that already have a trust relation, as a Registrar-Agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar.
 Further, other communication (not part of this document) between the Registrar-Agent and the registrar is assumed, e.g., to exchange information about product-serial-number(s) of pledges to be discovered as outlined in {{arch_nomadic}}.

-Moreover, the standard discovery described in {{Section 4 of !RFC8995}} and the {{Appendix A.2 of !RFC8995}} does not support identification of registrars with an enhanced feature set (like the support of BRSKI-PRM), and hence this standard discovery is not applicable.
+Moreover, the discovery described in {{Section 4 of !RFC8995}} and {{Appendix A.2 of !RFC8995}} does not support identification of registrars with an enhanced feature set (like the support of BRSKI-PRM), and hence that discovery is not applicable.

 As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars, such as the mode of operation (pledge-responder-mode or registrar-responder-mode).
 Defining discovery extensions is out of scope of this document.